 TOO_MANY_MACHINES, may offer a good opportunity to automatically up-sell your customer to a

-node activations, the license will temporarily be invalid until the rolling deployment is
+Rather than deny new node activations, the license will temporarily become invalid, until the rolling

-complete and the previous deployment's nodes are decommissioned.
-License validations during
+deployment is complete and the previous deployment's nodes are decommissioned.
+License validations

 TOO_MANY_MACHINES, which can be uniquely handled

-Another great feature to look at for licensing cloud-based applications is machine heartbeat monitoring.
+Similarly to licensing VMs, a great feature to look at for licensing cloud-based apps is machine heartbeat monitoring.
 Monitoring machine heartbeats can help automate deactivation of crashed or unresponsive nodes, which would otherwise remain active and be considered a "zombie activation."